-e means that data units, such as records, can be deleted from the file.
+- e means that data units, such as records, can be deleted from the file. - e not specified

-a means that the file attributes can be read.
+- a means that the file attributes can be read. - a not specified

-c means that the file attributes can be changed.
+- c means that the file attributes can be changed. - c not specified

-d means that the file can be deleted.
+- d means that the file can be deleted. - d not specified

-@rw is the short form of the common access rights read-write (rpxeacd), and thus simplifies input.

-@ro is the short form for the common access rights read-only (rac), and thus simplifies input.
+- @rw is the short form of the common access rights read-write (rpxeacd), and thus simplifies input. - @ro is the short form for the common access rights read-only (rac), and thus simplifies input.